envoyproxy/ratelimit/README.md

 definitions.
 Therefore, the ratelimit service will upgrade the requests, process them internally as it would process a data-plane-api ratelimit request, and then downgrade the response to send back to the client.
 This means that, for a slight performance hit for clients using the legacy proto, ratelimit is backwards compatible with the legacy proto.

+## Deprecation Schedule

+1. `v1.0.0` tagged on commit `0ded92a2af8261d43096eba4132e45b99a3b8b14`.
+Ratelimit has been in production use at Lyft for over 2 years.
+2. `v1.1.0` introduces the data-plane-api proto and initiates the deprecation of the legacy [ratelimit.proto](https://github.com/lyft/ratelimit/blob/0ded92a2af8261d43096eba4132e45b99a3b8b14/proto/ratelimit/ratelimit.proto).
+3. `v1.2.0` deletes support for the legacy [ratelimit.proto](https://github.com/lyft/ratelimit/blob/0ded92a2af8261d43096eba4132e45b99a3b8b14/proto/ratelimit/ratelimit.proto).
+This version will be tagged by the end of 2018Q3 (~September 2018) to give time to community members running ratelimit off of `master`.

 # Building and Testing